Kotlin/kotlin-spec/docs/kotlin.core/type-inference.md

 * custom getters;
 * delegation.

-> Note: despite what it may seem at first sight, sink stability is *very* complicated for local variables.

 The following smart cast sinks are considered stable.

 1. Immutable local or classifier-scope properties without delegation or custom getters;
 1. Immutable properties of stable properties without delegation or custom getters;
-1. Mutable local properties without delegation or custom getters, if the compiler can prove that they are [effectively immutable][Effectively immutable smart cast sinks], i.e., cannot be changed by external means from the smart cast source to the smart cast sink.
+1. Mutable local properties without delegation or custom getters, if the compiler can prove that they are [effectively immutable][Effectively immutable smart cast sinks], i.e., cannot be changed by external means.

 ##### Effectively immutable smart cast sinks

-We will call redefinition of $P$ ***direct*** redefinition, if it happens in the same declaration scope as the definition of $P$.
+We will call redefinition of $e$ ***direct*** redefinition, if it happens in the same declaration scope as the definition of $e$.
-If $P$ is redefined in a nested declaration scope (w.r.t. its definition), this is a ***nested*** redefinition.
+If $e$ is redefined in a nested declaration scope (w.r.t. its definition), this is a ***nested*** redefinition.

 > Note: informally, a nested redefinition means the property has been captured in another scope and may be changed from that scope in a concurrent fashion.